CarCareTruth Score

 Good for daily-driver owners who want a forgiving ceramic spray format and are comfortable with manufacturer-sourced durability data.
 Skip it if you need independent proof that graphene chemistry adds measurable water-spot reduction over a standard ceramic spray; community data for RESIST does not confirm that advantage.

-WARNING signal word driven by eye irritation (H319, Cat 2 temporary irritation).
-Safety glasses are appropriate when splash risk is elevated.
-No skin sensitizer, no respiratory codes, no Prop 65 warning.
+WARNING signal word driven by eye irritation (H319, Cat 2), a confirmed effect per SDS Section 11, so safety glasses are recommended for normal use.
+The SDS also calls for chemical-resistant gloves during repeated hand contact and, separately, a respirator only if you're spraying in an unventilated space; neither carries a mixture-level hazard code (no skin sensitizer, no respiratory H-code), so both are standard-precaution items rather than mixture-driven requirements.
+No Prop 65 warning.
 Non-flammable, water-based, low-VOC at roughly 18 g/L. RESIST cures on paint and does not reach drains directly.
 One co-solvent (D4) is classified persistent and bioaccumulative in international registries, reflected in the environment score.

 The label claims 12+ months.
 Ethos's own sponsored test on a 2023 Tacoma in the Pacific Northwest showed the two-coat application holding through roughly 10-12 months.
 The Australian distributor markets the same product with a more conservative six-month claim.
 No independent owner threads on r/AutoDetailing or Detailing World with time-stamped long-term follow-up were found as of May 2026.
 Plan your recoat schedule around 6-12 months for a daily driver with weekly washing.